WiltonHotz/Flutter-i_am_poor/README.md

-From Udemy's: The Complete 2020 Flutter Development Bootcamp with Dart
+>This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)

 see "i am poor icon.jpg" and "i am poor content.jpg"